dummy-ilh/MINE/ML/Google_glossary.md

 Ensembles are a software analog of wisdom of the crowd.
 Even if individual models make wildly inaccurate predictions, averaging the predictions of many models often generates surprisingly good predictions.
 For example, although an individual decision tree might make poor predictions, a decision forest often makes very good predictions.

+WMT

+Strangely, an abbreviation for Conference on Machine Translation.
+(The abbreviation is WMT because the original name was Workshop on Machine Translation.)
+The conference focuses on developments in machine translation systems.

 word embedding

 Representing each word in a word set within an embedding vector; that is, representing each word as a vector of floating-point values between 0.0 and 1.0.
 Words with similar meanings have more-similar representations than words with different meanings.
 For example, carrots, celery, and cucumbers would all have relatively similar representations, which would be very different from the representations of airplane, sunglasses, and toothpaste.

+Words in Context (WiC)
+#Metric

+A dataset for evaluating how well an LLM uses context to understand words that have multiple meanings.
+Each entry in the dataset contains:

+    Two sentences, each containing the target word
+    The target word
+    The correct answer (a Boolean), where:
+        True means the target word has the same meaning in the two sentences False means the target word has a different meaning in the two sentences

+For example:

+    Two sentences:
+        There's a lot of trash on the bed of the river.
+        I keep a glass of water next to my bed when I sleep.
+    The target word: bed
+    Correct answer: False, because the target word has a different meaning in the two sentences.

+For details, see WiC: the Word-in-Context Dataset for Evaluating Context-Sensitive Meaning Representations.

+Words in Context is a component of the SuperGLUE ensemble.

+WSC
+#Metric

+Abbreviation for Winograd Schema Challenge.

 X